Customer-Managed Keys for Oracle Break Glass

 Warning

 Disabling a key may result in loss of data.
-If the key is disabled, Fusion Applications as a Service will proactively try to shut down the environment to minimize the chance of failures while the environment is being used.
+If the key is disabled, Fusion Applications cloud service will proactively try to shut down the environment to minimize the chance of failures while the environment is being used.
 Once the key is disabled, however, the environment cannot be restarted until it is enabled again.
 While the key remains in a disabled state, no Fusion Applications cloud service will be able to access any previously saved customer data.

 What to expect when you disable a key: